constantin-crailsheim/dnn-mode-connectivity-tf/README.md

 $ source .venv/bin/activate
 ```

-To install in development, if you want to make changes to the existing code
+To install in development mode (if you want to make changes to the existing code)

 ```shell
 $ pip install -e .